Dan Siemon and Scot Loach from Preseem appeared live on ISP Radio with hosts Steven Grabiel and Dennis Burgess on April 4th, 2018.

-There are two parts to this – what it does when it plays and what it does on the network?
+There are two parts to this: what it does when it plays and what it does on the network.

-It also shows throughput in the bottom which is interesting.
-This is Netflix’s calculation of the network throughput based on the speed it’s able to get when it downloads chunks from the network.
-If the app is unable to keep the buffer full, it’ll switch to a lower resolution video and start a new buffer, and then sometime after that, the bitrate it’s actually playing will switch down to that lower resolution/lower quality.
-Similarly, if the throughput is high enough that it can play a higher resolution than currently being played, the app will start a new buffer and it’ll start getting chunks from the high-resolution file and sometime in the future playback, switch to the higher resolution.
+It also shows throughput in the bottom, which is interesting.
+This is Netflix’s calculation of throughput based on the speed it gets when it downloads chunks from the network.
+If the app can’t keep the buffer full, it’ll switch to a lower resolution video and start a new buffer.
+Then sometime after that, the bitrate it’s actually playing will switch down to that lower resolution/lower quality.
+Similarly, if the throughput is high enough that it can play a higher resolution, the app will start a new buffer.
+Then it’ll start getting chunks from the high-resolution file and switch to the higher resolution later on.

 Important Takeaway for WISPs

 See the image below: during the beginning of the video, there’s high usage when the app tries to fill the buffer.
-You can see it using 3 different flows (color coded) to maximize throughput.
+You can see it using three different flows (color-coded) to maximize throughput.
 It goes ideal for a little bit when video plays.
-When the buffer gets some space, it shows spiky behavior trying to use the TCP streams (mostly at the same time) to fill the buffer.
+When the buffer gets some space, it shows spiky behavior trying to use the TCP streams to fill it.
 This example is based on one device on one network.
-It’s is important to understand that the behavior may vary with different devices and network conditions and overtime as Netflix does more research and changes its algorithm.
+It’s important to understand that this behavior may vary with different devices and network conditions over time, as Netflix does more research and changes its algorithm.

 You can see that it still uses all the available link capacity when it’s fetching chunks of video but it’s not consistent.
 You can see that the buffer fills in the beginning and then plays for a little while, gets room in the buffer, goes onto 5 Mb, goes down again.
-The point being while it’s filling the buffer for 10s of seconds at a time, it’s not leaving room for interactive traffic like VoIP or gaming to get through.
+The point being that, while it’s filling the buffer for 10s of seconds at a time, it’s not leaving room for interactive traffic like VoIP or gaming to get through.